-How can it be that so many people when they think about Rwanda they remember the horrors but not the hope?
+How can it be that so many people, when they think about Rwanda, they think about the horrors but not the hope?

-And how can it be a tiny landlocked country with almost no natural resources to turn their country into a place of example and history?
+And how can it be a tiny landlocked country with almost no natural resources can turn their country into a place of example and history?

 In August 2014, we designed our first public experience in Rwanda.
-Over the course of two weeks, which included a restoration project of four houses of the survivors of the 1994 genocide.
+Over the course of two weeks, it included a restoration project for four houses of the survivors of the 1994 genocide.

 Survivors of the Rwandan Genocide – the mass killing of hundreds of thousands of Tutsi people in Rwanda, Africa – taught us that forgiveness, is the secret of peace.

-Every year since 1994, they commemorate the genocide at what they call it “Kwibuka” which in Rwandan language it means “Remember”.
-Kigali the capital of Rwanda is now the safest and cleanest city in Africa.
-Women hold 61% of the seats in Rwanda’s Parliament, and It’s one of the first countries in the world who said no to plastic with massive reforestation that covered almost 30% of the landmass.
+Every year since 1994, they commemorate the genocide at what they call “Kwibuka” which, in Rwandan language it means “Remember”.
+Kigali, the capital of Rwanda is now the safest and cleanest city in Africa.
+Women hold 61% of the seats in Rwanda’s Parliament, and it’s one of the first countries in the world that said no to plastic with massive reforestation that covered almost 30% of the landmass.

-With its strong growing economic growth, Rwanda has become a global model of innovation, equitable growth, and sustainable development
+With its strong economic growth, Rwanda has become a global model of innovation, equitable growth, and sustainable development.